“We need to increase sales.”

 Will customers expect to type in a part number and the item appear?
-Will they want to type the product name, description?
+Will they want to type the product name and description?
 Will they want to order through categories?

 Customers sometimes browse differently than they order.
 It’s critical to understand those nuances and adjust your site search functionality to accommodate actual customer needs.

 Often, businesses must take their best guesses when planning this taxonomy.
-In those cases, it is important to observe the effectiveness of the structure you chose and ensure it’s working.
+In those cases, it is important to observe the effectiveness of your chosen structure and ensure it’s working.

 Bringing it all together into an ecommerce plan

 Your ecommerce website should be tailored to meet your business needs and your audience.
-Mapping each of the items outlined in this article upfront will optimize the resources you invest into your new ecommerce website.
+Mapping each item outlined in this article upfront will optimize the resources you invest in your new ecommerce website.

 Identifying the components of your ecommerce website ahead of time will help your agency partner more accurately estimate the level of effort to create your site.
 It will also reduce the number of hours spent in design and development.